Controlled Substances EPCS

 • DEA number

 • Social Security Number.
-This information is not stored, and Healthie does not store, access, or use this information in any way.
+This information is not stored, and Healthie does not store, access, or use the information in any way.

 • Driver's License.

-The enrollment process for EPCS is a 3-step process, including: License Agreement, Identity Verification Process (IDP), and Two Factor Authentication Set Up.
+Enrollment for EPCS entails three steps: License Agreement, Identity Verification Process (IDP), and Two Factor Authentication Set Up.
 We walk through these steps in detail below and will help guide you through the process.

-During setup when clicking on "Add Manage Subscription" EPCS prescribers will see 3 forms appear which will need to be completed.
-Information that will be requested from the provider includes a credit card, social security number, and driver's license.
+During setup when clicking on Order and manage prescriptions from the Medications section of the Client Profile Overview, EPCS prescribers will see 3 forms appear which will need to be completed.
+Information requested from the provider will include a credit card, social security number, and driver's license.

-Unfortunately, there isn’t a workaround if the clinician does not have a credit history, SSN, or adequate form of identification.
+There isn’t a workaround if a clinician does not have credit history, SSN, or adequate form of identification.
 This is a requirement from Experian who does the 3rd party identity verification step.
 Healthie and DoseSpot are unable to make adjustments to these criteria.

 When completing Healthie's E-Rx application, please indicate if you need EPCS permissions for a provider (or more than one provider).
 Once your application is received, our integration partner, DoseSpot, will initiate the Identity Proofing process (IDP).

-Once E-Rx is enabled for your account, you will receive an email notification for the Healthie Support team.
+Once E-Rx is enabled for your account, you will receive an email notification from the Healthie Support team.
 At this time, you will be prompted to accept a license agreement.

 • Log in to Healthie